colinsr/hugo/content/post/AWS_EC2.md

 Before we go about connecting to our instance, let's see if the web server is actually serving up the default nginx page.
 Snag the IPv4 Public IP and paste it into your browser.
 If you see the default nginx page then we are good to go.

 Voila, we've just stood up our first web server.

 Now you just need to repeat this process for `web-2`.

+I know, this is not very useful having two EC2 instance that serve up a default nginx page when your route directly to their public IPs, but you need to walk before you can run so bear with me.

+Also, worth noting, up until now we have been creating resources that don't incur any cost.
+VPCs, Subnets, SGs, and NACLs are free - but instances can cost money to run.
+Best to stop/terminate your instances when you're not actively working with them.

 :thumbsup: